What Volunteers Need to Know Before They Go

 Q: Can I complete community service hours to graduate, or earn credit by volunteering with the Greater Green Bay Habitat for Humanity?

-Q: Is there is a limit to the number of people who can volunteer for Rock the Block?
-How large of a group can volunteer?
+Q: Is there a limit to the number of people who can volunteer for Rock the Block?
+How large a group can volunteer?